sb2nov/dotfiles/README.md

 # dotfiles

-Dotfiles to be shared across machines
+Personal configuration files that are shared across machines with useful helper functions.